Skip to content

 DoubleClick for Publishers and Exchange Integrated into Google Ad Manager: What is DoubleClick for Publishers?

-Digital advertising solution that allows publishers to serve all ads from one place, manage ad sales, deploy video and native ads.
+A digital advertising solution that allows publishers to serve all ads from one place, manage ad sales, and deploy video and native ads

-Google Ad Manager is an online ads service brand introduced by Google on June 27, 2018.
+On June 27, 2018, Google launched the online ad service brand Google Ad Manager.
 It comprises two former services, including DoubleClick for Publishers (formerly known as DART for Publishers) and DoubleClick Ad Exchange.

-Google’s re-branding and re-release of their DoubleClick for Publishers platform, along with its Google for Advertisers strategy, has been an overall positive experience.
+Google’s re-branding and re-release of its DoubleClick for Publishers platform, along with its Google for Advertisers strategy, have been an overall positive experience.
 You definitely need to have some technical experience to get the most out of DFP, but a little training will do wonders for your results within the system.

-You can upload all of your key display advertisements, ensuring you’re getting the most out of your top of the funnel marketing efforts.
-Set your budget, the timing during which you’d like the ads to run, and let Google do the rest.
+You can upload all of your key display advertisements, ensuring you’re getting the most out of your top-of-the-funnel marketing efforts.
+Set your budget and the timing during which you’d like the ads to run, and let Google do the rest.

 The webmaster inserts the Google Publisher Tag (GPT) JavaScript code into a webpage.
-Each time this page is visited, the JavaScript code creates an IFrame, DFP decides which campaign wins and deliver the creative to the IFrame.
+Each time this page is visited, the JavaScript code creates an IFrame.
+DFP decides which campaign wins and delivers the creative to the IFrame.

 Types of Google Ads